benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 \>Alchemilla_colura.1 NODE_1_length_2101_cov_47.514174,Fragaria-gene15996_1557_01,0,519,79.11,(+),136,1687
 ACCG....

-##### To format the sequences run the next loop in the folder with the fasta files: (Note: This command will overwrite the fasta files)
+##### To format the sequences run the next loop in the directory where fasta files are locaded: (Note: This command will overwrite the fasta files)

 	for i in $(ls *.fasta); do
 	sed -i -E 's/(>.+)\.(.+)\s(.+)/\1@paralog_\2/‘ $i